2024 Solar Incentives Guide for Kankakee, IL - Tax Credits & Rebates

 • Tax Credits: Unlike tax deductions, tax credits reduce, dollar-for-dollar, the amount of income tax that you owe the government.

 • Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you have in place a net metering agreement with your Kankakee utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other places you might receive a refund equivalent to a percentage of the value.
+If you have in place a net metering agreement with your Kankakee utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.

 Best Solar Financing